esi-neuroscience/acme/doc/source/userguide.rst

     with ParallelMap(f, [2, 4, 6, 8], 4) as pmap:
         results = pmap.compute()

 What's going on here?
-ACME starts four parallel workers that call ``f`` with the provided input values and perform the following calculations concurrently:
+ACME starts a dask :class:`distributed.Client` containing four parallel workers (or fewer depending on available resources) that call ``f`` with the provided input values to perform the following calculations
+concurrently:

 * **Computation #0**: 18 = (2 + 4) * 3 (``x = 2``, ``y = 4``, ``z = 3``)
 * **Computation #1**: 24 = (4 + 4) * 3 (``x = 4``, ``y = 4``, ``z = 3``)